top of page

 This surprises many parents.

-Even foods marketed as “healthy” can contribute to decay:
+Even foods labeled “healthy” can contribute to cavities:

 • Granola bars